The Skints: Early years

 The Skints formed as school friends at Woodbridge High School (London).
-The band hail from the Leyton/Walthamstow and South Woodford/Woodford areas of northeast London.
+The band hail from the Leyton/Walthamstow and South Woodford/Woodford areas of east London.
 They settled on the current line-up in May 2007.
 The Skints relentlessly gigged all over London's punk rock and squat party circuit before venturing out of the M25 to play their first self-booked DIY tour, alongside fellow east Londoners ClayPigeon in summer 2008.
 The band then released a six-track ska-punk/reggae EP on Do The Dog Music and were subsequently offered their first UK tour, as main support to The King Blues.
 This was extremely successful and allowed them to start making a name for themselves in the UK underground punk scene.

 2009-2011: Live.
 Breathe.
 Build.
 Believe.

 Over the next year the band toured with the likes of The Slackers, Sonic Boom Six, The Aggrolites and Random Hand.

 Recorded by Peter Miles, the debut album Live.Breathe.Build.Believe was initially released on 9 November 2009 and contains 10 tracks (plus one hidden track) mixing reggae, ska and dub with a thrash of hardcore punk rock.
 Recording was done in 5 days, with an extra 2 days allowed for mixing.

-The band's first headline UK run started with a sold out show at Camden Barfly.
+The band's first headline UK run started with a sold-out show at Camden Barfly.
 In January 2010 the band were featured on the BBC Radio 1 Punk Show with Mike Davies and toured the UK with Random Hand, Chris Murray and Mouthwash as the "Rebel Alliance Tour".

 Live.Breathe.Build.Believe was re-released through their publisher, Bomber Music, in June 2010.
 They then toured Germany for the first time with The Slackers and played extensively across the UK that summer, culminating in their first appearance on The Lock Up Stage at Reading and Leeds Festivals.

 A seven-inch picture disc vinyl single, "Up Against The Wall" was released on Seven Inch Records in October 2010, featuring a dub version by prolific dub producer Mad Professor.

-Shortly afterwards the band embarked on a 5 week tour of the UK consisting of headline shows (including a sell out at the Camden Underworld) and two separate support runs with Bedouin Soundclash and Sublime with Rome, respectively.
+Shortly afterwards the band embarked on a 5-week tour of the UK consisting of headline shows (including a sell out at the Camden Underworld) and two separate support runs with Bedouin Soundclash and Sublime with Rome, respectively.

 February 2011, The Skints supported Reel Big Fish on a 28-date tour of the UK and Europe.